Scratchpay Program Agreement for US Providers

 1.2.
 Duty to Inform.
 Provider agrees to immediately notify Scratchpay in the event of: (i) Providersuspecting fraud or illegal, suspicious or unusual activity relating to a Scratchpay Payment; or (ii) any material change to Provider's information, including the nature of its business or the goods and services sold by Provider, that would pose a material adverse risk to Provider's financial standing (including any termination for cause by another payment provider or network of Provider's acceptance of payments) or to Scratchpay's ability to offer the Program to Provider or any Client of Provider.

 1.4.
 Client Disputes.
 Provider agrees to cooperate with Scratchpay in resolving disputes concerning any Scratchpay Payment made to Provider, including responding within seven (7) days of any inquiry or request for information from Scratchpay.
 If Provider receives a complaint or inquiry from Client relating to Scratchpay (including a Scratchpay Payment or Scratchpay Account), Provider will refer Client to contact Scratchpay to resolve the complaint or inquiry, provided however that Provider may verify to Client receipt (or not) of a Scratchpay Payment.
+Complaints of any kind relating to the actual quality or type of service actually performed by Provider on behalf of the Client is the responsibility of the Provider.
+This does not apply to Client Complaints regarding payments for Provider services.
+See Section 3.2.

 1.5.
 Provider Policies.
 Provider will (i) maintain fair and legally compliant refund, return and/or exchange policies, (ii) post such policies in a clear and conspicuous manner at the point-of-sale or other location that is clear and readily noticeable before Client completes a purchase, and (iii) comply with such policies with respect to any purchase that is paid for with a Scratchpay Payment.